How can I complain about my bank to AFCA?

 AFCA’s decision as to how the complaint should be resolved and why.

-Once you have received AFCA’s decision you can decide whether you want to accept it or not.
+Once you’ve received AFCA’s decision you can decide whether you want to accept it or not.
 If you accept it, your bank will be bound by it.
-If you don’t accept it, then neither party will be bound by that decision.
+If you don’t accept it, neither party will be bound by that decision.